Quarantine Protocol Compliance Form

 Ambassador Tuggar with Nigerian musicians Eazi and King Promise.
 King Promise will be in Berlin soon

-- Modified date 20.09.2020 PASSPORT ISSUANCE Notification This is to inform the general public that from 23rd September, 2020 the Embassy will...
+- Modified date 20.09.2020 SCARCITY OF PASSPORT BOOKLETS Notification This is to inform the general public that due to temporary shortage of...

 - Modified date 29.04.2019 CHANGE IN VISA APPLICATION PROCEDURE TO ALL VISA APPLICANTS IN GERMANY In compliance with a directive from the Federal government of Nigeria,...